jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 {% endraw %}
 {% endhighlight %}

-the Atom package manager, apm, is not implemented as an Ansible module.
+The Atom package manager, apm, is not implemented as an Ansible module.
 Therefore, it must be run as a shell command rather than a module.

 {% highlight yaml %}